NBA Rumors: Celtics Could Acquire John Collins, Rajon Rondo & Harrison Barnes In Proposed 3-Way Blockbuster

 “While Barnes and Collins don’t qualify as such at the moment, Collins has the possibility to become one in the future.
 He’s already put up star-like numbers–21 points, ten rebounds, 1.6 blocks in 2019-20 on 40% 3-point shooting–but just needs to supplant his stats with meaningful wins.
 He can definitely do that in a Cs lineup as a small-ball center or a traditional power forward.
 Barnes is having a career year, sporting a 49/41/85 shooting slash, and as a bench piece or the starting power forward, he would see the most open looks he’s had since his days with the Golden State Warriors as a tertiary option in Boston.”

-Collins would be an incredible addition to the Celtics, giving them a starting-caliber big man who is capable of efficiently knocking down shots from beyond the arc.
+Collins could be an incredible addition to the Celtics, giving them a starting-caliber big man who is capable of efficiently knocking down shots from beyond the arc.
 At 23, he also perfectly fits the timeline of Tatum and Brown.
-Meanwhile, Barnes and Rondo would give Boston two reliable veterans who are battle-tested in the playoffs and has championship experience.
+Meanwhile, Barnes and Rondo would give Boston two reliable veterans who are battle-tested in the playoffs and have championship experience.

 Barnes is a former member of the Golden State Warriors’ team that captured the Larry O’Brien Trophy in 2015 and posted a historical 73-9 regular-season record the following year.
-Meanwhile, Rondo would bring back a familiar face in Boston.
-Rondo started his NBA career with the Celtics and helped them win an NBA championship title in 2008.
+The proposed transaction would also bring back a familiar face in Boston — Rondo started his NBA career with the Celtics and helped them win a title in 2008.
 Though he’s no longer in his prime, Rondo could still give the Celtics a major boost in their backcourt.

-Though none of Collins, Barnes, and Rondo are considered superstars, adding them to the core of Tatum, Brown, Kemba Walker, Marcus Smart, Tristan Thompson, and Daniel Theis would make the Celtics a tougher team to face in a best-of-seven series.
+Though none of Collins, Barnes, and Rondo are considered superstars, adding them to the core of Tatum, Brown, Kemba Walker, Marcus Smart, Tristan Thompson, and Daniel Theis could make the Celtics a tougher team to face in the playoffs.